wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 Several Remote Desktop clients such as Windows Desktop, Microsoft Store Client, and the most popular third-party OS devices include support for WVD.
 You can:

 - Access a full desktop in Windows 10 Enterprise multi-session, Windows 10 Enterprise, Windows Server 2012 R2 and newer, Windows 7 Enterprise Full Desktop for backward compatibility.
-- Access only the application from a preconfigured application group in a host pool..
+- Access only the application from a preconfigured application group in a host pool.
 Use Azure AD and role-based access controls to provide fine-grained authorization.

 [!NOTE] WVD requires AD DS.
 An AD DS domain-joined session host takes advantage of Azure AD security features, such as conditional access, multifactor authentication, and the Intelligent Security Graph.